cyanotracker/Cyanosense-2.0/README.md

 ## 📡 Sensor Details

-CS2.0 uses the **Hamamatsu C12880MA** mini-spectrometer to capture visible light spectra.
+CS2.0 uses the **Hamamatsu C12880MA** mini-spectrometer to capture hyperspectral light spectra in the range of 380nm - 880nm.

 - Records data in **6 channels**, each corresponding to a segment of the full sensor array.
 - Includes calibration code to convert raw intensity values into continuous **wavelength space** using a polynomial mapping.